qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The Vector Properties Dialog
 ============================

-The :guilabel:`Layer Properties` dialog for a vector layer provides information about the layer, symbology settings and labelling options.
-If your vector layer has been loaded from a PostgreSQL/PostGIS datastore, you can also alter the underlying SQL for the layer by invoking the :guilabel:`Query Builder` dialog on the :guilabel:`General` tab.
-To access the :guilabel:`Layer Properties` dialog, double-click on a layer in the legend or right-click on the layer and select :menuselection:`Properties` from the pop-up menu.
+The `Layer Properties` dialog for a vector layer provides information about the layer, symbology settings and labelling options.
+If your vector layer has been loaded from a PostgreSQL/PostGIS datastore, you can also alter the underlying SQL for the layer by invoking the `Query Builder` dialog on the `General` tab.
+To access the `Layer Properties` dialog, double-click on a layer in the legend or right-click on the layer and select `Properties` from the pop-up menu.

 .. do not change the order of reference-tag and only-tag, this figure has